InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ## Transactions: Inserts and Queries

-#### A brief overview
+### Example

 Below is a example with pseudo methods, showcasing that `TransactionOperation` executes queries sequentially.
-Any number of Queries can be provided.
+Any number of Queries can be provided if at any point an issue occurs all changes are rolled back.

 ```java
 Query truncate = createTruncateStatement();